DMFTwDFT-project/DMFTwDFT/sphinx/installation.rst

 -----------------

 First copy a desired ``Makefile.in`` version in the **config** directory to the root directory based on the compiler you wish to use.
 You may have to specify the locations of the gsl, lapack etc. libraries (default: /usr/local/bin).
-Similarly, in the **sources** directory modify intel.make.inc or gfortran.make.inc accordingly.

 To compile, execute::